cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           RowVec Hcart(RowVec A, params RowVec[] RowVecs)
           Matrix Hcart(Matrix A, Matrix B)
           Matrix Hcart(Matrix A, params Matrix[] Matrices)
-   Param:
+   Parameters:
+       a, b:
-      | a, b:  The scalar value to prepend.
+            The scalar value to prepend.
+       A, B:
-      | A, B:  The input array (row or column vector) or matrix to which a will be prepended.
+            The input array (row or column vector) or matrix to which a will be prepended.
    Returns:
        A vector or matrix consisting of concatenated values.
    Example: